presicion25/Azure-Sec-Ops/README.md

 - Configure the VM firewall too accept all inbound traffic
 - The install of MS SQL Server
 - Turn off windows firewall
-- The install of SQL Server Management Studio
+- The install of SQL Server Management Studio (SSMS)
 - Enable logging for the SQL server to be ported into event viewer
 - Test logging in event viewer